- BS in Kinesiology from Louisiana State University

 - transitional Doctorate in Physical Therapy from A.T.
 Still University in Mesa, Arizona

 Dr. Galley is board certified in Othopaedic Physical Therapy from the American Board of Physical Therapy Specialization (ABPTS).
-Dr. Galley also completed the Clinical Instructional Education and Credentialing Program in February of 2013 and is a credentialed Clinical Instructor.
+She received a dual certification in Lymphedema and Wound Care Therapy (CLWT) in 2018.
+She became a Certified Comprehensive Oncology Rehabilitation Expert early in 2019 as well.
+Finally, Dr. Galley completed the Clinical Instructional Education and Credentialing Program in February of 2013 and is an APTA credentialed Clinical Instructor.

-Dr. Galley is a graduate from Nova Southeastern University’s Teaching and Learning Institute and has applied that knowledge to her instructional strategies within her Professional Issues course.
-In addition to being the lead instructor for Professional Issues and Differential Diagnosis, Dr. Galley’s focus is on clinical education.
-She is responsible for organizing the integrated clinical education (ICE) component in several of the psychomotor courses and acts as clinical instructor as needed in the lab courses.
+Dr. Galley is a graduate from Nova Southeastern University’s Teaching and Learning Institute and has applied that knowledge to her instructional strategies within her courses.
+As the DCE, Dr. Galley’s focus is on clinical education.
+She is responsible for organizing the integrated clinical education (ICE) and patient experience (PE) component in several of the psychomotor courses and acts as clinical instructor as needed in the lab courses.